- This event has passed.

 Engage with some of the fantastic resources available to learn from and explore the history, stories and culture of Black people.
 Here’s some recommendations, which include both serious subject matter as well as joyful celebrations of Black culture.

-- BBC iPlayer has a new drama anthology being released in Autumn 2020, Small Axe which comprises of five original films by Academy Award, Bafta, and Golden Globe-winning filmmaker Steve McQueen.
+- BBC iPlayer has a new drama anthology being released in Autumn 2020, Small Axe which comprises of five original films, all with wonderful soundtracks.
 Set from the late 1960s to the mid-1980s, the films each tell a different story involving London’s West Indian community, whose lives have been shaped by their own force of will despite rampant racism and discrimination.
 The title is derived from an African proverb, which has resonance throughout the Caribbean, “if you are the big tree, we are the small axe”.
 Find out more about the first film, Mangrove and also read Ashley John-Baptiste’s illustrated blog The Mangrove Nine: Echoes of black lives matter from 50 years ago.

 - No list of talent would be complete without our resident poet Myrle Roach, who we are delighted to have recently welcomed to the Made With Many team.
 Hear Myrle on Youtube, performing poetry from her book Tamarind Seeds at this year’s virtual Caribbean Literary Festival, watch Mother’s Denial (a poem for the Windrush Generation), or read Myrle’s poem about strong Black women, Celebrating the History of Her-Story.

 - The National Theatre‘s new podcast, That Black Theatre Podcast, will look at Black British theatre-making past, present and future.
 It launched on 28th September 2020 and the first series will have 12 weekly episodes.
 The hosts will delve into the Black Plays Archive, to celebrate the leaders of Black British theatre in the context of the socio-political events that influenced their work.